Previously, on “Is DT a monorepo?”

 Removing a package isn’t reflected in pnpm git filter

-In addition to the above, when we delete a package, pnpm
+In addition to the above, when we delete a package, pnpm’s behavior for

 ideal world, it’d see the package removed, and then figure out which local